 - Not to mention he's Driven to Suicide because of it.

 - "Fake Dad:" GOODBYE DADDY!
 GOODBYE DADDY!
 GOODBYE DADDY!
 GOODBYE DADDY!
 GOODBYE DADDY!
 GOODBYE DADDY!
 GOODBYE DADDY!
 GOODBYE DADDY!
 GOODBYE DADDY!
 GOODBYE DADDY!
 GOODBYE DADDY!
 GOODBYE DADDY!
 GOODBYE DADDY!
 GOODBYE DADDY!
 GOODBYE DADDY!
 GOODBYE DADDY!
 GOODBYE DADDY!
 GOODBYE DADDY!
 GOODBYE DADDY!
 GOODBYE DADDY!

-- That episode "Aloha Höek" where Ren & Stimpy get stuck on a desert island.
+- The episode "Aloha Hoek", where Ren and Stimpy get stuck on a desert island.
 They quarrel and Ren drives Stimpy from their shelter (a whale carcass) into the jungle where he befriends the natives.
 Ren however is convinced they are cannibals that ate Stimpy and secludes himself, sobbing in remorse.
-A family of crabs enslave Ren but he uses their pet fly to escape but it falls to the sea and he drowns.
+A family of crabs enslave Ren and he uses their pet fly to escape, but it falls into the sea and he drowns.
 The fly carried Ren's body to a horrified Stimpy, who cradles it in his arms.

 - The episode "I Love Chicken", where Stimpy falls in love and marries a chicken (and not a live one either, but those plucked headless ones already prepared for cooking) only to have Ren try to burn it, turn it into sausages and then devour it after tricking Stimpy into an outside picnic so he could strand him far away where he couldn't intervene is pretty heartbreaking.